technofocus-pte/agntcAIaccdepth/Day 1/Day-1-Build-Agents-with-Copilot-Studio/Ex-1-Explore-Copilot-Studio-Agent-Builder.md

   Follow these steps to configure your agent manually:

-  1. Navigate to the **Configure** tab at the top of the agent builder interface.
+  1. Navigate to the **Configure** tab at the top of the lite experience interface.
   2. Configure each of the following fields in sequence: